kevikoech/blender_addon_tutorial/reference_api_usage.rst

 ID Data
 -------

-ID Data-Blocks are used in Blender as top-level data containers blender, from the user interface this isn't quite so obvious, but when developing you need to be aware what an ID Data-Block is.
+ID Data-Blocks are used in Blender as top-level data containers.

+From the user interface this isn't so obvious, but when developing you need to know about ID Data-Blocks.

 ID data types include Scene, Group, Object, Mesh, Screen, World, Armature, Image and Texture. for a full list see the sub-classes of